 Human rights are the basic rights and freedoms to which, without exception, all human beings are entitled from birth, without discrimination.
-They are the ground rules for treating people with dignity, respect, equality, and fairness.
-Human rights are rooted in all the world's cultures and religions but transcend both.
+They are the ground-rules for treating people with dignity, respect, equality, and fairness.
+Human rights are rooted in all the world's cultures and religions, but transcend both.

-The primacy of human rights has been underscored by the international community in the International Bill of Human Rights (comprising the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights; these UN Covenants have been ratified by over 150 countries).
-The International Bill of Rights is supplemented by a further set of core human rights treaties that emerged after World War II (see Bibliography).
-The most widely ratified of these treaties is the UN Convention on the Rights of the Child.
+The primacy of human rights has been underscored by the international community in the International Bill of Human Rights (comprising the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights; these UN Covenants have been ratified by over 150 countries).
+The International Bill of Rights is supplemented by a further set of core human rights treaties that emerged after World War 2 (see Bibliography).
+The most widely ratified of these treaties is the UN Convention on the Rights of the Child, which contains the human rights that apply to people under-18 years of age.
 Workers' rights are further protected by the core conventions of the International Labour Organization (ILO) (which cover child labour, forced labour, non-discrimination and freedom of association and collective bargaining) and to which all 187 members countries have committed via the ILO Declaration of Fundamental Principles and Rights at Work.
-All human rights are interrelated, interdependent and indivisible, and many are ratified by governments and thus embedded in national laws.
+All human rights are interrelated, interdependent and indivisible and many are ratified by governments and thus embedded in national laws.

 Human rights range from rights and freedoms like the right to life, freedom of expression and the right to fair trial, to the right to education, the right to health and the right to an adequate standard of living.
 Many human rights will already be familiar to event organisers and people in business, such as freedom from discrimination, the right to decent working conditions, freedom from slavery and torture, the right to privacy, and the right to rest and leisure.
-Organisations can have an impact on virtually every right.
+Organisations can have impact on virtually every right.

-Human rights include several subsets, including children's rights (protected by the UN Convention on the Rights of the Child), workers' rights (covered by conventions of the International Labour Organization), the rights of people with disabilities (protected by the UN Convention on the Rights of Persons with Disabilities), as well as the rights of other groups, including women, minorities, indigenous peoples, and migrant workers (see Bibliography).
+Human rights includes several subsets, including children's rights (protected by the UN Convention on the Rights of the Child), workers' rights (covered by conventions of the International Labour Organization), the rights of people with disabilities (protected by the UN Convention on the Rights of Persons with Disabilities), as well as the rights of other groups, including women, minorities, indigenous peoples, and migrant workers (see Bibliography).

 Child rights belong to every person under 18.
 The UN Convention on the Rights of the Child recognises the human rights of children and lays out the specific rights that apply only to children, as well as what governments must do to make sure all children can enjoy their rights.
 Children have the right to be treated with dignity and fairness, to be protected, to develop to their full potential and to participate.
-Four general principles underpin child rights: non-discrimination; primary consideration of the best interests of the child; the right to life, survival, and development; and children's right to express their views and have them taken seriously in accordance with the age and maturity of the child and their right to participate in matters affecting them.
+Four general principles underpin child rights: non-discrimination, the best interests of the child, the right to survival and development, and the right to be heard.

-Recognition and respect for human rights are widely regarded as essential to the rule of law and to concepts of social justice and fairness and underpin the most essential institutions of society such as the judicial system.
+Recognition and respect for human rights are widely regarded as essential to the rule of law and to concepts of social justice and fairness, and underpin the most essential institutions of society such as the judicial system.
 Organisations benefit from a social and international rules-based order in which people's rights and freedoms can be fully realised.